 Most businesses have cash flow problems

-Almost half of invoices are paid late – 20 percent by three weeks or more – which deprives many UK businesses of cash.
+Only about half of Australian small businesses are cash flow positive in any given month.
 Tight cash flow makes it hard to pay bills, hire staff, buy inventory, or expand.
-And it stresses business owners out – keeping them up at night.
+And it stresses people out – keeping business owners up at night.

 Where to get working capital